screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 ## Blocked By
 To have your job blocked by another job, you can use `blockedBy`.
 It has the same format as `requires`, except it does not accept values like `~commit` or `~pr`.
 Note:
+- Since everything is using OR syntax, you need a tilde (`~`) before each of your job names.
+We do not support AND logic for blockedBy.
 - To prevent race conditions, a job is always blocked by itself.
 That means the same job cannot have 2 instances of builds running at the same time.
 - This feature is only available if your cluster admin configured to use `executor-queue`.
 Please double check with your cluster admin whether it is supported.